hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 # Upload middleware for Oak Deno framework

 ## Usage:
-uploadMiddleware(path, extensions: (optional ex: [jpg, png]), maxSizeBytes: (optional, max size in bytes), userCurrentDir: (optional, if true the path is relative to current Deno working directory));
+uploadMiddleware(path, extensions: (optional ex: [jpg, png], default []), maxSizeBytes: (optional, max size in bytes, default unlimited), userCurrentDir: (optional, if true the path is relative to current Deno working directory, default true));

 Uploads will be in context.uploadedFiles;